-The process of ageing, newborn care, physical growth and progressions, preventative medicine, health checks, life choices, physical assessment procedures, promoting health initiatives, hazardous behaviours, and self-care are just a few of the nursing actions that have been put to the test.
+The ageing process, newborn care, physical growth and progressions, preventative medicine, health checks, life choices, physical assessment procedures, promoting health initiatives, hazardous behaviours, and self-care are just a few of the nursing actions that have been tested.

 - Psychosocial purity